Takata should file for bankruptcy protection, all five bidders say: sources

-TOKYO All five bidders seeking to bail out Japan's beleaguered Takata Corp (7312.T) have presented restructuring plans that require the air bag maker to file for bankruptcy protection, people with knowledge of the process told Reuters.
+TOKYO (Reuters) - All five bidders seeking to bail out Japan's beleaguered Takata Corp 7312.T have presented restructuring plans that require the air bag maker to file for bankruptcy protection, people with knowledge of the process told Reuters.

 But some Japanese creditors have opposed such a filing as it would see them shoulder significant losses, the people said, declining to be identified as the proposals have not been made public.